clintberry/clintberry.com/content/blog/_Draft-raising-money-for-weave.md

 - Opportunistic fund-raising in November
 - Focussed fund-raising in May
 - Excuses VCs used to turn us down: In Utah, first time founders (weren't impressed with us), market size isn't big enough
 - Playing the VC game...
-One term sheet is enough
+One term sheet is enough... again...
 - Churn?
 I don't even want May's numbers so please don't tell them to me...

 Time To Grow